SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Related Work

-\textbf{Uncertainty quantification for 3DGS and neural rendering.} Uncertainty quantification plays a pivotal role in active reconstruction, particularly for guiding view selection and supervision.
-In 3D Gaussian Splatting (3DGS), however, the high dynamic nature of primitive splitting and sensitivity to initialization often leads to unstable training, degrading the reliability of intermediate uncertainty signals.
-Earlier methods based on variational inference~\citep{snerf, bayesiannerf, cfnerf, lyu2024manifold} and ensemble-based estimates~\citep{ensemblenerf} enable stochastic or distributional reasoning, but they require costly model retraining or parallel inference and are typically incompatible with standard rendering pipelines.
-Recent post-hoc approaches~\citep{pop_gs, pupgs} such as FisherRF~\citep{fisherrf} and BayesRays~\citep{bayesrays} estimate uncertainty using Laplacian approximations without altering model structure, and have demonstrated promising results on NeRF and 3DGS variants. \kjs{Complementary to geometry-based methods, image-level approaches~\citep{wang2024avs} leverage perceptual quality of current rendering results as a proxy for uncertainty.} However, these methods remain strongly coupled with the density of underlying Gaussians—leading to biased uncertainty estimates in early training stages when geometry is sparse or unevenly distributed, often misinterpreting under-observed regions as confident.
-This overlooked bias limits the reliability of NBV guidance when it's most needed.
-To mitigate this limitation, we introduce residual learning, assisted by physically grounded view selection, enabling more loosely coupled uncertainty estimation during the early-stage of view selection while emphasizing the effect of targeting high-uncertainty Gaussian focused supervision.
+\kjs{ Representative post-hoc methods, such as FisherRF~\cite{fisherrf} and BayesRays~\cite{bayesrays}, adapted classical Laplacian approximations on 3DGS setting, pioneering Bayesian approaches to 3DGS uncertainty estimation.
+In subsequent work, ActiveViewSelector~\cite{wang2024avs} has introduced image-level rendering quality metrics, and PRIMU~\cite{primu} suggests 3D unprojection of 2D spatial errors to localize regions of high uncertainty.
+Despite their promise, these existing post-hoc approaches often overlook the unique training dynamics inherent to 3DGS.
+Specifically, these methods remain strongly coupled to the density of underlying Gaussians, leading to biased uncertainty estimates in early training stages when geometry is sparse or unevenly distributed and often misinterpreting under-observed regions as confident.
+To mitigate this limitation, we introduce residual learning, assisted by physically grounded view selection, enabling more loosely coupled uncertainty estimation during early-stage view selection while emphasizing supervision focused on high-uncertainty Gaussians. }